 Green Tea – Green tea is one of the most potent sources of antioxidants on the planet.
 EGCG and catechins both have beneficial effects on the immune system while L-Theanine helps T-Cells fight off pathogens.
 Matcha contains the highest levels of EGCG, catechins, and L-Theanine of any green teas.
 These are converted to tannins in regular green tea and almost lost completely in black tea.

 Herbal Tea – Many other teas can bolster the immune system.
 Peppermint, mint, cinnamon, licorice, echinacea, lemongrass, slippery elm, basil, orange peel, and so many other ingredients in many herbal teas have a place in your defense.
 The hydration and warm liquid are beneficial too.
+Add a bit of honey and lemon for more anti-microbial, antioxidant, and anti-inflammatory effects.

 Mushrooms – Mushrooms contain vitamin D, B vitamins, selenium, all important to creating immune cells.
 Mushrooms also contain compounds that have beneficial effects on cytokines, proteins that modulate our immune response.
 Each type of mushroom has its own particular benefits, so try a variety.